(Courtesy of the Kentucky New Era)

 The Madisonville Miners were able to put up all 11 of its runs in the first five innings against the Hoppers.
 A five-run third and a three-run fourth helped put the game out of reach, as the Miners toppled the Hoppers 11-3 at Elmer Kelly Park.

 “From the get go, after the first inning.
 We just didn’t play really well.
 It was a lot of things we did.
 You just put this one behind you and go from there,” Crawford said.
 “We’re just going to move on.
-There are too many things tonight we didn’t do right to from.
+There are too many things tonight we didn’t do right to learn from.
 You just have to move on and get ready for tomorrow.”

 Madisonville (2-14) relied on the bat of Cory Finkler to take an early lead.